Huotes/CommitMaker/README.md

 The truth is out there.
 Anybody got the URL?

 An anagram for Walker Texas Ranger is KARATE WRANGLER SEX.
 I don't know what that is, but it sounds AWESOME.

+In the movie 'The Matrix', Chuck Norris is the Matrix.
+If you pay close attention in the green 'falling code' scenes, you can make out the faint texture of his beard.